Rick Reynolds, LCSW

 Detoxing

 Hopelessness engulfs the depressed.
-Dreams that once lit paths toward an exciting future are extinguished and replaced by the nightmare of consequences that arise from infidelity.
+Dreams that once lit paths toward an exciting future are extinguished and replaced by the nightmare of consequences from the infidelity.

-I know it's gut-wrenching to hear this, but in many cases it's common that even after an affair ends, the dreams of a life together with the affair partner often remain.
-These lingering fantasies create a significant barrier for the hurt spouse to feel chosen and for the unfaithful spouse to rekindle passion for the marriage.
-It would seem the only remorse, compassion, or life left in the unfaithful spouse is expressed when they share their feelings about what their affair has cost them, or even their AP, rather than their spouse.
+I know it's gut-wrenching for betrayed partners to hear this, but in many cases, it's common that even after an affair ends, dreams of a life together with the affair partner often remain.
+These lingering fantasies create a significant barrier to the hurt spouse feeling chosen and the wayward spouse rekindle passion for the marriage.
+It would seem the only remorse, compassion, or life left in the wayward spouse is expressed when they share their feelings about what their affair has cost them, or even their AP, rather than their spouse.
 This is hurtful to say the least!

 While troubling, this is very normal within the detox phase of recovery.

-If the unfaithful spouse falls in love with the affair partner and feels they've found their soul mate, new dreams are cast for the future.
-Dreams that once included their mate are now replaced with those constructed in the fantasy world of the affair that they now believe will bring greater happiness.
+If the wayward spouse feels they've found their “new” soul mate, those dreams that were cast out to the future can be difficult to erase from memory.
+That’s because the dreams that once included their mate were replaced with those constructed in the fantasy world of the affair under the guise that they would bring greater happiness.

 It's very common, although not guaranteed, that those involved in affairs come to their senses and begin trying to put their lives back together.
-While rationally, they understand the need to stay and work on the marriage, their feelings lag behind.
-Rewriting their future often creates a more significant loss than the loss of their affair partner.
+While rationally, they understand the need to stay and work on the marriage, their feelings often lag behind.
+Rewriting their future again can be a more significant loss than the loss of their AP.
 They may finally be able to see the flaws in the other person, but the dreams of how their life would be still linger.

 Knowing something is not true doesn't necessarily make the allure of what was imagined dissipate.
-I can know the truth and even act on that truth, but it doesn't always feel true.
+You can know the truth and even act on that truth, but it doesn't always feel true.

 For instance, I know that when I wrong my wife, an apology from me will help mend the damage.
 Therefore, when I've neglected to consider her thoughts or feelings, I may choose to apologize.
-But just because I know this truth and choose to apologize does not change the fact that I feel like doing so will humiliate me.
+But just because I know this truth and choose to apologize does not change the fact that I will dread that humiliated feeling I get every time I speak such an apology.
 Pride drives that feeling, so I choose to act on truth instead.

-Though an unfaithful spouse may know the right thing is to return home, end the charade, and work on the marriage, the thought of doing so may produce feelings of confusion and rage.
-If the unfaithful spouse had erased their dreams of future happiness with their mate, they will feel more hopeless in the short run.
+Though a wayward spouse may know the right thing is to return home, end the charade, and work on the marriage, the thought of doing so may produce feelings of confusion, embarrassment, and rage.
+If the wayward spouse had erased their dreams of future happiness with their mate, they would feel more hopeless in the short run.
 This certainly doesn't mean they don't love their mate.
-Love is a choice and choosing love in the absence of feeling in no way diminishes the depth of love.
+Love is a choice; choosing love in the absence of feeling in no way diminishes the depth of love.
 It does, however, impact how that love might be perceived by the betrayed spouse.

 Doing what you know to be right is difficult, especially if, due to a loss of vision, you can no longer trust your feelings.
 It's like flying an airplane in the dark.
 You know how the plane is flying by the instrument readings, but you also know that if you ignore the instruments and fly by what you feel to be right, you'll crash the plane.